JATHISWAR/Pneumonia_detector_TFLite/README.md

 *   USB cable (to connect Android device to your computer)

-<aside class="note"><b>Note:</b><p>`build.gradle` is configured to use
-TensorFlow Lite's nightly build.</p><p>If you see a build error related to compatibility with Tensorflow Lite's Java API (for example, `method X is undefined for type Interpreter`), there has likely been a backwards compatible change to the API.
-You will need to run `git pull` in the examples repo to obtain a version that is compatible with the nightly build.</p></aside>

 ### Model

 The model traine is a simple CNN model done using python in Tensorflow Framework.